TheRiisager/graph_project/README.md

 ![scene view](/images/network.PNG)

 This project is a very simple implementation of the A* algorithm, that can be used to traverse a network of nodes in 3D space.
-It simply uses the unity Vector3 distance function as a heuristic, measuring the distance between the node it is currently evaluating and the target node.

 ## Theory
 The A* algorithm can be seen as an extension of Dijkstra's shortest path algorithm.<br>